gigaj0ule/system42/README.md

 To build a project, make does all the work for you.
-You must tell make what the name of the module firmware is via the SRC variable.
+You must tell make what the name of the module firmware is via the PROJECT variable.

 In the case of "projects/demo":

 Goto the root firmware folder, then execute:

-    sudo make SRC=demo clean upload-all
+    sudo make PROJECT=demo clean upload-all

-Where "demo" of course, is the firmware target.
+Where "demo" of course, your project.

 This will automatically: